TheDaniel418/IsopGem/docs/geometry_tasks/06_templates_guides.md

 3. Create guides for golden ratio constructions
 4. Implement guides for sacred polygon construction
 5. Create guides for complex sacred geometry patterns
+6. Guides should operate on objects in the correct layer and respect layer visibility/lock.

 **Acceptance Criteria:**
 - Basic sacred geometry construction guides are available